MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-in-vm.md

 The following considerations apply when deploying Storage Spaces Direct in a virtualized environment.

 > [!TIP]
-> Azure templates will automatically configure the below considerations for you and are the recommended solution when deploying in Azure IaaS VMs.
+> Azure templates will automatically configure the following considerations for you and they are the recommended solution when deploying in Azure IaaS VMs.

-- Minimum of 2 nodes and maximum of 3 nodes
+- Minimum of two nodes and maximum of three nodes

-- 2-node deployments must configure a witness (Cloud Witness or File Share Witness)
+- Two-node deployments must configure a witness (Cloud Witness or File Share Witness)

-- 3-node deployments can tolerate 1 node down and the loss of 1 or more disks on another node.
-If 2 nodes are shutdown then the virtual disks will be offline until one of the nodes returns.
+- Three-node deployments can tolerate one node down and the loss of one or more disks on another node.
+If two nodes shut down, then the virtual disks will be offline until one of the nodes returns.

-- Configure the virtual machines to be deployed across fault domains
+- Configure the VMs to be deployed across fault domains

-    - Azure – Configure Availability Set
+    - Azure – Configure the Availability Set

     - Hyper-V – Configure AntiAffinityClassNames on the VMs to separate the VMs across nodes

-    - VMware – Configure VM-VM Anti-Affinity rule by Creating a DRS Rule of type 'Separate Virtual Machines" to separate the VMs across ESX hosts.
+    - VMware – Configure the VM-VM Anti-Affinity rule by creating a DRS Rule of type "Separate Virtual Machines" to separate the VMs across ESX hosts.
 Disks presented for use with Storage Spaces Direct should use the Paravirtual SCSI (PVSCSI) adapter.
 For PVSCSI support with Windows Server, consult https://kb.vmware.com/s/article/1010398.

 - Use low latency / high performance storage - Azure Premium Storage managed disks are required

 - Deploy a flat storage design with no caching devices configured

-- Minimum of 2 virtual data disks presented to each VM (VHD / VHDX / VMDK)
+- Use a minimum of two virtual data disks presented to each VM (VHD / VHDX / VMDK)

     This number is different than bare-metal deployments because the virtual disks can be implemented as files that aren't susceptible to physical failures.